 in the undercoat.

-For everyday touch-up this brush is one I keep for my 'Dale: Hertzko Self Cleaning Slicker Brush along with a good comb such as this one.
+For everyday touch-up this brush is one I keep on hand: Hertzko Self Cleaning Slicker Brush along with a good comb.

 They have a tendency to play in bursts of high energy, then after wearing themselves out, have a good long snooze!